benhoyt/benhoyt.github.com/writings/2020-08-17-go-fuzzing.md

 <p><a href="https://en.wikipedia.org/wiki/Fuzzing">Fuzzing</a> is a testing
-technique using randomized inputs that is used to find problematic edge cases or security issues in libraries that accept user input. <a href="https://golang.org/">Go</a> package developers can use fuzzing to find bugs with Dmitry Vyukov's popular <a href="https://github.com/dvyukov/go-fuzz">go-fuzz</a> tool, which has found
+technique with randomized inputs that is used to find problematic edge cases or security problems in code that accepts user input. <a href="https://golang.org/">Go</a> package developers can use Dmitry Vyukov's popular <a href="https://github.com/dvyukov/go-fuzz">go-fuzz</a> tool for fuzz testing their code; it has found
 <a href="https://github.com/dvyukov/go-fuzz#trophies">hundreds</a> of
 obscure bugs in the Go standard library as well as in third-party packages.
-However, this tool is not built in, and is not as simple to use as it could be &mdash; to address this, Katie Hockman on the Go team recently published a <a href="https://go.googlesource.com/proposal/+/master/design/draft-fuzzing.md">draft design</a> that proposes adding fuzz testing as a first-class feature of the standard <tt>go test</tt> command.</p>
+However, this tool is not built in, and is not as simple to use as it could be; to address this, Go team member Katie Hockman recently published a <a href="https://go.googlesource.com/proposal/+/master/design/draft-fuzzing.md">draft design</a> that proposes adding fuzz testing as a first-class feature of the standard <tt>go&nbsp;test</tt> command.</p>

 <p>Using random test inputs to find bugs has a history that goes back to
 the days of punch cards.
 Author and long-time programmer Gerald Weinberg <a